AU-Master-Thesis/thesis/lib.typ

 }

 #let print-index(level: 1, outlined: false, sorted: "", title: "Acronyms Index", delimiter:":") = {
-  //Print an index of all the acronyms and their definitions.
-  // Args:
-  //   level: level of the heading.
-Default to 1.
-  //   outlined: make the index section outlined.
-Default to false
-  //   sorted: define if and how to sort the acronyms: "up" for alphabetical order, "down" for reverse alphabetical order, "" for no sort (print in the order they are defined).
-If anything else, sort as "up".
-Default to ""
-  //   title: set the title of the heading.
-Default to "Acronyms Index".
-Passing an empty string will result in removing the heading.
-  //   delimiter: String to place after the acronym in the list.
-Defaults to ":"

   // assert on input values to avoid cryptic error messages assert(sorted in ("","up","down"), message:"Sorted must be a string either \"\", \"up\" or \"down\"")